Ten Years After Hurricane Katrina Devastated Much of New Orleans, an Integral City Thoroughfare Thrives Once Again

 I could learn to live through the pain of witnessing the destruction of my grandmother’s home, but the loss of her steakhouse, which would never reopen in the same location, and the scattering of the Broads on Broad to the four corners of this country felt utterly, exasperatingly devastating.
 A neighborhood without places to eat, including my cherished Popeyes, did not feel like much of a neighborhood at all.
 Where we eat and drink defines where and how we live.
 Attempt to tell a story about your life featuring your neighborhood, be it the area where you grew up or the street you live on now, without mentioning the bakery where your mother bought you those special cookies that still ignite Proustian reveries, the café or restaurant you went to on a first date, or even a visit to that favorite fast-food franchise for fried chicken and biscuits.
 It is an impossible task.

 “We tell ourselves stories in order to live,” Joan Didion famously wrote.
 To that I would add that we live through telling ourselves stories about food.
-We tell stories while seated at restaurant tables, across sandwich counters, over sips of coffee or tea at the café, beer and cocktails at the bar.

 These neighborhood anchors root us to a place and bind us to each other.
 And as the weeks following Katrina turned into months, Broad Street, without anywhere to gather and eat, felt empty, completely and agonizingly lifeless.